w3c-fedid/FedCM/explorations/HOWTO.md

 ## Available functionality

-As of July 2022, Chrome supports the mediation-oriented flow on Android.
+As of December 2022, FedCM API is available by default on Chrome (versions 108+).

 From the Relying Party (RP):